 If you happen to be Latino(a) chances are you are eating tostones a few times per week.
 Tostones are fried plantains.
-They are actually fried twice!
+A food so nice they fry it twice!

 Plantains are the nutritional staple of most of Africa, Latin America and the Caribbean.
-It’s a subsistence crop, that fortunately grows all year round.
+It’s a subsistence crop that grows all year round.
 They can be eaten green or ripe.
 Tostones are made with green plantains.
-They are starchier and tougher than ripe plantains, but they are absolutely delicious!
 When I was growing up, they were one of the few food items I ate.
 Yes, I was a picky eater.

 By the way, in Panama for some reason, they call tostones “patacones“.
 Why?
 I am not really sure, but all my Latin American friends find this rather amusing.